manasbondale/hotter/README.md

 2. For example `hotter python hello_world.py`.

-3. Hotter will reload your process if any file in the CWD changes.
+3. Hotter will restart your command if any file in the present working directory (the directory where `hotter` was executed) changes.

-4. You can add files/patterns to ignore for change checking in a file called `.hotterignore` in the same directory where you executed `hotter`.
+4. You can add file sor patterns to ignore for change checking in a file called `.hotterignore` in the same directory where you executed `hotter`.

 5. See `.hotterignore` file in repo for examples